People may tell you that you control your credit score, but if you have a low score it can feel like it’s actually in control of you.

 Obviously, this card still needs to be used responsibly, just like a line of credit.
 The lower your balance, the better.
-You can also build positive credit history if you are making all payments in a timely manner and keeping a low balance.
+You can also potentially build credit history if you are making all payments in a timely manner and keeping a low balance.
 Note that this will only work if you are keeping up with good financial habits in every other area of your life as well.

 Don’t Let Bad Credit Hold You Back